 We teach e-safety as an explicit part of our curriculum and discuss issues such as: passwords and keeping personal information safe and private; trusting people and sources online; safe internet use and healthy screen-time.

-We use Hector's World cartoons to introduce and discuss e-safety issues and we use the Hector's World safety button on all computers to enable children to flag up unsafe content and alert adults.
+We use the Hector's World series of cartoons to introduce and discuss e-safety issues and we use the Hector's World safety button on all computers to enable children to flag up unsafe content and alert adults.